gabrielmastrilli/Estim_Hyperuniformity/tutorial/readme.md

 ## Companion paper

-For theoretical properties of the estimator, we refer to Sections 2-3 of the aforementionned paper, and for the choices of the parameters, we refer to Section 4.1.
+For theoretical properties of the estimators, we refer to Sections 3 of the aforementioned paper, and concerning the choices of its parameters, we refer to Section 4.1.